Skip to content

 sudo systemctl status face-rec-service

-Refer to the Install PostgreSQL with APT on Debian guide.
+Refer to the Install PostgreSQL for Linux platforms

 Configure PostgreSQL: